benlavender/homelab-docs/guides/CheatSheet.md

 # Create a CSR with a new private key:
 # Follow the interactive guide, use "." to leave certain fields blank
 openssl req -newkey rsa:2048 -keyout private.key -nodes -out website.csr
-# Generate a new CSR with optional extensions like X509v3 Subject Alternative Name (requires 1.1.1 min):
+# Generate a new CSR with with a new private key and optional extensions like X509v3 Subject Alternative Name (requires 1.1.1 min):
 # Follow the interactive guide, use "." to leave certain fields blank
 openssl req -newkey rsa:2048 -keyout private.key -nodes -addext "subjectAltName = DNS:fqdn" -out website.csr
+# Generate a new CSR with a new private key and optional extensions like X509v3 Basic Constraints.
+Set the CA boolean to TRUE or FALSE:
+# Follow the interactive guide, use "." to leave certain fields blank
+openssl req -newkey rsa:2048 -keyout private.key -nodes -addext "basicConstraints = CA:FALSE" -out website.csr
+# Generate a new CSR with a new private key and optional extensions like X509v3 Extended Key Usage:
+# Follow the interactive guide, use "." to leave certain fields blank
+openssl req -newkey rsa:2048 -keyout private.key -nodes -addext "extendedKeyUsage = serverAuth" -out website.csr
 # Generate a new CSR based on a new private key, without using the wizard:
 openssl req -newkey rsa:2048 -keyout private.key -nodes -subj "/C=AU/ST=Some-State/O=Internet Widgits Pty Ltd/CN=fqdn" -out website.csr
 # With subject and SAN extensions: